sisyyuan/ProII-Project/README.md

 output:DrugFeature.txt ProteinFeature.txt, which we need to discard the embedding results of disease/se

-# Trainning dataset on SVM,KNN,Random Forest and gcForest:learningPrediction.py
+# Trainning dataset on SVM, KNN, Random Forest and gcForest: learningPrediction.py
 input: DrugFeature.txt ProteinFeature.txt, mat_drug_protein.txt
 number of positive samples(from mat_drug_protein.txt):1,923
 number of negative samples:1,068,573